DEIM-Management-System/Manual/forPresenter_en.md

 4. **By 5 minutes befor the starting time**, the session chair of the session enters into the meeting room, and check whether all the presenters are there or not.
 5. The chair starts the session on the staring time.
     * During waiting, please turn off your microphone and video.
-6. When it is your turn to make a presentation, start your presentation by following the three steps below.
+6. When your turn comes, start your presentation by following the three steps below.
      1. Unmute the microphone
      2. Turn on the video
      3. Using the "Share Content" butto, share your entire screen or the window of your presentation material.